netdata/learn/docs/agent/health/quickstart.md

 ...
 ```

-> ⚠️ If you edit configuration files in your stock health configuration directory, Netdata will overwrite them during
+> â ï¸ If you edit configuration files in your stock health configuration directory, Netdata will overwrite them during
 > any updates.
 Please use `edit-config` as described in the [section above](#edit-health-configuration-files).

 ## Write a new health entity